Black Friday Sale: 50% off all plans!

 Deploying your WordPress theme with Git

-This guide will take you through how to automatically deploy a WordPress site straight from your Git repository using DeployHQ.
+This guide will take you through how to automatically deploy a Wordpress site straight from your Git repository using DeployHQ.
 Whilst there are a couple of different ways of doing this, we'll just be focusing on how to update a specific theme.

 We will assume that you only have your WordPress theme committed to Git, and the rest of the installation is managed separately.